Richard Huxford: Playing career

 Huxford made his Scottish Premier League debut on 15 February 1998 away at Celtic: Dunfermline lost 5–1.
 The move was made permanent at the end of the season, and he played fairly regularly in his first permanent season with the club, but in September 1999 cruciate ligament damage put an end to his Dunfermline career.
 Released at the end of the 1999–2000 season, Huxford signed a one-year contract with part-timers Alloa Athletic, newly promoted to the Scottish First Division.
 His season with Alloa was disrupted by injury, and he was one of numerous players released as the club were relegated.
 Partick Thistle offered a three-month deal at the start of the 2000–01 season, but when the club decided to go full-time, he made the switch to Berwick Rangers in order to continue his studies.
 Albeit as a late substitute, he was part of the Berwick team which held Rangers to a goalless draw in the Scottish Cup.

 During the 2002–03 season, Huxford played for Cambridge City's reserve team on trial, and turned out for Ely City of the Eastern Counties League, while attending courses at a Christian college in Hertfordshire.
 Huxford made a return to league football in 2006 with Elgin City of the Scottish Third Division, initially as fitness coach, later making one appearance as a player.

 After football

-While playing as a semi-professional in Scotland, Huxford earned a masters degree in sports science from the University of Edinburgh.
+While playing as a semi-professional in Scotland, Huxford earned a master's degree in sports science from the University of Edinburgh.
 In 2005, he was appointed as a Sports Science Officer for the Scottish Institute of Sport.
 Huxford has also coached the youth teams of Manchester United and Crewe Alexandra, and the senior squad of American side Carolina RailHawks.